Documentation Index

 - Your application processes the result correctly

-- 5xx error spikes from the Zenoo API.
+Set up automated alerts for:- 5xx error spikes from the Zenoo API.
 These indicate server-side issues, contact Zenoo support.

 - Webhook delivery failures.
 If your endpoint returns non-2xx for more than 3 consecutive webhooks, investigate immediately.